About us

 GENERAL SECRETARY & TREASURER

-Kuntal Kashyap Borthakur plays a vital role in coordinating Assam Sangha Toronto’s initiatives, ensuring smooth communication and efficient operations.
+Saurabh Deka plays a vital role in coordinating Assam Sangha Toronto’s initiatives, ensuring smooth communication and efficient operations.
 He manages the financial stewardship with transparency and responsibility.
 Overseeing budgets, fundraising, and financial planning, he ensure the organization’s sustainability, enabling continued cultural programs and community support initiatives.

 • Woman in traditional attire smiling by a window, wearing a red blouse, white saree with blue and gold trim, and a decorative choker necklace.